Bealby/grandpas-pocket-watch-shop/README.md

   the payment form.

-- A `COMPLETE ORDER` button is displayed at the end of the payment form along with a secure icon displayed to highlight it's security.
-If all information is completed and the user confirms order, a spinner window of green, matching the colour theme of the website, will be displayed until the payment order goes through on Stripe.
+- A `COMPLETE ORDER` button is displayed at the end of the payment form along with a secure icon to highlight it's security.
+If all information is completed, and the user confirms the order, a spinner window of green, matching the colour theme of the website, will be displayed until the payment order goes through on Stripe.
 After which an info window will pop up